Three Christs: Plot

-When he makes the cover of a professional journal with his new approach, it arouses the envy of Dr. Orbus, who wants a share of the fame and henceforth urges to be involved in the treatment.
-Since Stone reacts reservedly to Orbus's obvious craving for prestige, the latter finally bypasses the colleague and lets Cassell be taken alone to his office for an interview.
+When he makes the cover of a professional journal with his new approach, it arouses the envy of Dr. Orbus, who wants a share of the fame and to be involved in the treatment.
+Orbus lets Cassell be taken alone to his office for an interview.
 It is revealed that Stone wrote the letters to Cassell on Orbus' behalf since the head of the asylum originally declined the task.
 Cassell feels betrayed by Stone and stalled by Orbus.
 Despite good behavior, he sees his hopes of leaving the clinic dwindling.
-Out of anger at this realization, he becomes abusive again, which is why Orbus orders renewed electric shocks for him.
-Stone rushes over and tries to stop it, but is ultimately unable to prevent the shocks.
-In a skirmish with another doctor, he injures him and himself.
+Angry, he becomes abusive again, so Orbus orders renewed electric shocks for him.
+Stone tries to stop it but fails.
+In a skirmish with another doctor, he injures both of them.
 Orbus then has him expelled from the institution.

-Orbus takes over his patients.
-Cassell, however, who noticed that Stone wanted to save him and also that he then disappeared, no longer trusts Orbus.
-He sees himself in his power and believes in another long suffering.
-Finally, during a conversation in the chapel's bell tower with Orbus, he jumps out of the window and dies.
+Orbus takes over his patients; however, Cassell, who noticed that Stone wanted to save him, no longer trusts Orbus.
+During a conversation in the chapel's bell tower with Orbus, he jumps out of the window and dies.

-In the later hearing, Stone accused Orbus of making negligent decisions.
-He also deciphers Cassell's last words, according to which Cassell not only committed suicide to be free but above all gave his life to justify the sins of Orbus as Jesus did the sins of mankind.
+In the later hearing, Stone accuses Orbus of making negligent decisions.
+He also deciphers Cassell's last words, according to which Cassell not only committed suicide to be free but gave his life to justify the sins of Orbus as Jesus did the sins of humankind.
 The hearing ends with Stone being fired.
-However, he is granted permission and funds to continue his study, including the two remaining patients in New York.
-Orbus, on the other hand, remains formally in his post, but without decision-making powers until his retirement.
+However, he is granted permission and funds to continue his study (including of the two remaining patients) in New York.
+Orbus remains in his post but without decision-making powers until his retirement.
 The film closes with a summary.
 Although Stone's therapeutic approach ultimately did not prove to be effective, it would have helped him himself.
 In the final scene, Stone takes the dead Cassell's seat, playing cards with the two Jesuses.

 Production

 The film is an adaptation of The Three Christs of Ypsilanti, Rokeach's 1964 book-length psychiatric case study of three patients whose paranoid schizophrenic delusions cause each of them to believe he is Jesus Christ.
 Three Christs began filming in New York in the summer of 2016.
-Three short scenes, shot in downtown Ypsilanti, were included in the film.
+The movie includes brief exterior shots of Ypsilanti locations, including the Water Tower and Michigan Avenue.